Next Generation Institute (NGI)®

-Our Transition Guides are individuals with personal and/or professional experience with the family business succession and transition planning and implementation process.
+Goering Center Transition Guides are individuals with personal and/or professional experience with family business successions, both with transition planning and the implementation process.

 Their job is to: